VidyaShetty13/CKA-Certification-Course-2026/Day 20/README.md

 - If any pod doesnt know what should be set as resource.requests and limits then it can be checked by deploying VPA with OFF mode so that we get the recommended values
 - InPlaceOrRecreate : this is the latest updatemode.updatepolicy.
 VPA attempts to update Pod resource requests and limits without restarting the Pod when possible.
 However, if in-place updates cannot be performed for a particular resource change, VPA falls back to evicting the Pod (similar to Recreate mode) and allowing the workload controller to create a replacement Pod with updated resources
+- If there is a default limitrange specified, and then resource.request and limits not specified in deployment, how VPA  perform?
+  - LimitRanges always act as a "hard floor and ceiling."
+The VPA can recommend whatever it wants based on usage, but the Admission Controller will forcibly "clamp" those values to stay within the Min/Max boundaries of your LimitRange.
+  - When VPA and LimitRange coexist in a namespace, the LimitRange always wins.
+  - Even if the VPA provides a recommendation (e.g., 126m), the Kubernetes Admission Controller will forcibly "clamp" that value to the nearest boundary defined in your LimitRange (e.g., the min: 300m).
+Your Pod will never scale below the min or above the max specified in the LimitRange, regardless of what the VPA suggests.

+### **Scenarios**

+1. HPA vs. VPA: The Recursive Loop
+   - The Problem: If both scale on CPU, HPA adds pods to lower average CPU, while VPA increases CPU requests to handle the load.
+They will "race" until you hit cluster limits.
+   - The Solution: Use them together only if they monitor different metrics (e.g., HPA on "Requests Per Second" and VPA on "Memory").
+2. PDB (Pod Disruption Budget) vs. VPA
+   - The Problem: VPA (in Recreate mode) needs to kill a pod to resize it.
+If you have a PDB that says minAvailable: 1 and you only have one pod running, the VPA will never be able to resize your pod.
+It will be stuck in a "pending eviction" state.
+   - The Note: Always ensure replicas > minAvailable in your PDB if you want VPA to function automatically.
+3. Cluster Autoscaler (CA) vs. Taints
+   - The Problem: You might have HPA scaling up pods, but they stay Pending because the only available nodes have Taints that the pods don't have Tolerations for.
+   - The Cluster Autoscaler only adds nodes to 'Node Groups' that satisfy the pod's requirements.
+If your Pod doesn't tolerate the taints of the new nodes being spun up, the CA might appear 'broken' even though it's just following your scheduling rules
+4. PDB vs. HPA (Horizontal Pod Autoscaler)
+   The Scenario: HPA decides to scale your deployment down from 5 pods to 2 pods because traffic has decreased The Conflict: If your PDB is configured with minAvailable: 4, the HPA will send the instruction to scale down, but the Eviction API will block the deletion of those pods because it would violate the PDB.
+   The Result: Your pods stay running even though they aren't needed.
+You are essentially over-paying for resources.
+   Always ensure your minAvailable or maxUnavailable in the PDB is lower than your HPA's minReplicas.
+If HPA minReplicas is 2, but PDB minAvailable is 3, your cluster will never be able to scale down to its minimum capacity.
+6. PDB vs. VPA (Vertical Pod Autoscaler)
+   - The Scenario: You have a critical app with replicas: 1 and a PDB with minAvailable: 1.
+VPA (in updateMode: Recreate) notices the pod needs more memory.
+   - The Conflict: To update the pod, VPA must delete it (evict it) and let the Deployment controller recreate it with the new limits.
+   - The Deadlock: The Eviction API checks the PDB.
+The PDB says, "You must have at least 1 pod available."
+Since you only have 1 pod, the eviction is denied.
+   - The Result: The VPA is stuck.
+It will continuously try to evict the pod and fail.
+Your pod will stay under-resourced and potentially crash with an OOMKilled (Out of Memory) error.
+   - Latest Solution: VPA with pod resize feature `InPlaceOrRecreate`
+7. If there is only 1 Pod and if you try to perform VPA with `Recreate` mode, what happens?
+   - By default, the VPA Updater will refuse to evict a pod if it is the only one running (replicas: 1).
+This is a safety feature to prevent 100% downtime for your application while the VPA attempts to resize it.
+Even if a recommendation exists, VPA will ignore it until you have at least 2 replicas.
+     ```yaml
+     $ k logs vpa-updater-6cf6bc7ff8-lqzw6 -n kube-system  |grep vpa-deploy
+     I0203 10:28:39.708852       1 pods_restriction_factory.go:212] "Too few replicas" kind="ReplicaSet" object="default/vpa-deploy-7ccccd94f7" livePods=1 requiredPods=2 globalMinReplicas=2
+     ```

 ## References:
   - [HPA Documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)
   - [VPA Documentation](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)